 Your input on topics of interest for the monthly contractor meetings would be greatly appreciated.
 Let us know about topics you feel would be beneficial to both yourselves and others.

 The Inspectors will be in the office between the hours of 8:00 a.m. to 9:00 a.m.
-Inspections will be made from 9:00 a.m. to 4:30 p.m. requests for inspections are to be made the day before the inspection is needed.
+Inspections will be made from 9:00 a.m. to 4:30 p.m. requests for inspections are need to be made by 7:00 a.m. the day of the requested inspection.

-Beginning this year we have several changes that you should be aware of.
-Victor Crocco has moved to the Public Health Department full time and will no longer be conducting inspections for Onsite Wastewater Treatment Systems.
-These inspections will be conducted through the Building Department.
-Please refer all OWTS inspection and permitting questions to this department.
+Please refer all permitting questions to the Building Department.
 OWTS inspections must be called into the inspection request line (719-539-2124 Option #1) by 7:00 AM the day the inspection is requested.
 We will do our best to honor AM or PM inspection requests.
 Please do not contact inspectors to schedule inspections.

 We do not allow anyone to install, repair or maintain septic systems without a license.
 Septic Permits are only issued to Chaffee County Licensed Contractors with a current license.
 If you receive a permit by email or mail for a project for which you are not the contractor, please inform this office as soon as possible.

 To help insure that the septic system is installed per the approved design, we will be requiring that the permit and approved plans are available onsite during the inspection.
 All sand tickets and as-builts must be onsite and complete or the inspection will not be performed.
 The as-built will need to be on the approved sheet provided by Chaffee County, and all information must be completed (including licensed installers signature).
 Please be sure that you have all of the required information onsite at the time of your inspection.